 There is some evidence to suggest that Google will only draw quick answers from websites it trusts.
 So, you should look for ways to make your site more relevant (within the context of your industry) and an authoritative source of information.

-You can do that by providing lots of long tail content, of course, but also through the use of citations and other trust markers.
-For instance, if you are the author of several books, you may want to list this on your bio and reinforce it in your pages.
+You can do that by providing lots of long-tail content, of course, but also through the use of citations and other trust markers.
+For instance, if you are the author of several books, you may want to list this in your bio and reinforce it in your pages.
 Likewise, it’s going to help if you have a lot of visitor engagement with your pages, and if your site is free of obvious errors (like misspellings, broken links, and slow hosting).

 Additionally, recognize that many natural language searches originate from mobile devices.
 There are already lots of reasons to invest in responsive web design if you haven’t already, so this is just one more reminder that companies need to get with the times if they want to be visible on search engines in any way, shape, or form.